 Recovery from Total Joint Replacement Surgery

 Every patient will experience rehab and recovery differently after total joint replacement surgery.
 It is very important to follow the doctor’s instructions for aftercare and exercises.
 It will be recommended to you to use your “new” joint shortly after the operation, which may be challenging at times.
-Exercise is a very important part of recovery; your doctor and physical therapist will help you establish a routine and stretches that you can do at home to restore movement and strength within the joint.
+Exercise is a very important part of recovery; your doctor will help you establish a routine and stretches that you can do at home to restore movement and strength within the joint.

 Pain is a common side effect due to your body getting used to the new joint, the tissues surrounding the joint are healing, and the muscles surrounding the joint are weak because of inactivity.
 The pain should resolve in a few months.

 The knee is the largest joint in the body, and as such, it is vulnerable to injury.
 Knees bear a great deal of weight over the course of a lifetime and can show signs of damage with pain, swelling, and a loss of range of motion.
 Arthritis is the most common cause of debilitating chronic knee pain.

 For many, knee replacement is the only way to relieve pain, restore motion, and improve quality of life.
 Knee replacement surgery, also called knee arthroplasty, involves removing the damaged portion of the knee and replacing it with artificial implants called prosthetics.
 Knee replacement is highly successful in relieving pain and restoring joint function.